Citigroup Inc. (C) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for Citigroup Inc. (C) is $53.88, which is $11.27 above the current market price.
-The public float for C is 1.90B, and currently, short sellers hold a 1.25% ratio of that floaft.
-The average trading volume of C on September 15, 2023 was 16.36M shares.
+The average price point forecasted by analysts for Citigroup Inc. (C) is $54.11, which is $11.36 above the current market price.
+The public float for C is 1.90B, and currently, short sellers hold a 1.25% ratio of that float.
+The average trading volume of C on September 19, 2023 was 16.48M shares.

 C’s Market Performance

-C stock saw an increase of 5.58% in the past week, with a monthly gain of 0.50% and a quarterly increase of -11.75%.
-The volatility ratio for the week is 2.27%, and the volatility levels for the last 30 days are 1.91% for Citigroup Inc. (C).
-The simple moving average for the past 20 days is 3.23% for C’s stock, with a -8.28% simple moving average for the past 200 days.
+C stock saw an increase of 5.05% in the past week, with a monthly gain of 0.42% and a quarterly increase of -11.52%.
+The volatility ratio for the week is 2.10%, and the volatility levels for the last 30 days are 1.84% for Citigroup Inc. (C).
+The simple moving average for the last 20 days is 2.68% for C stock, with a simple moving average of -8.70% for the last 200 days.

 Analysts’ Opinion of C